Coleshill Parkway railway station: Current station

 After the closure of the station.
-Coleshill was left with no railway connection and as a result.
-The nearest stations to the town were in Water Orton, Atherstone and Marston Green.
+Coleshill was left with no railway connection, and as a result the nearest stations to the town were Water Orton, Atherstone and Marston Green.
 In 2006, work started on a new station called Coleshill Parkway which was built and opened on the site of the former Coleshill (Forge Mills) station.
 The new station was originally scheduled to open in Spring 2007, but construction delays postponed the opening to 18 September 2007.
 The new station cost £9 million to build.
 It was jointly funded by the Department for Transport, Warwickshire County Council and the John Laing Group, with developer contributions secured by North Warwickshire Borough Council.
 The opening ceremony was attended by the son of the last stationmaster of the old station.

 Facilities

 Facilities on site include a 200-space car park and a ticket office.
 Many signs are in place for local access to the station.

-The station incorporates a bus interchange providing direct bus connections to Birmingham city centre on the X13 operated by National Express West Midlands and Birmingham Airport on the 75 operated by Claribel Coaches, taking around fifteen minutes to the airport.
+The station incorporates a bus interchange providing direct bus connections to Birmingham city centre on the X13 operated by National Express West Midlands and infrequent journeys on service 76 to Sutton Coldfield and Tamworth which is operated by Diamond Bus.
+Previously a service to Birmingham Airport was operated but this service (Claribel Coaches 75) was withdrawn in 2022.

-Tickets for the bus to the airport can be bought from any rail retailer.
-Tickets to Birmingham International can be routed via New Street or the bus; although the same price these are not interchangeable.
-The bus connection is often quicker if travelling from the east (Leicester).